 Bellingham – THE VILLAGE CIRCLE Daytime Group

-An event every week that begins at 2:30 pm on Thursday, repeating indefinitely
+An event every month that begins at 1:00 pm on day First of the month, repeating indefinitely

 Mothering can be both a joyful and a challenging experience.
 In our drop-in groups, we explore it all and encourage women to speak their truths about motherhood.
 No advice, no judgement, just real mothers sharing their ups and downs.
 All mothers (biological and adoptive) are welcome regardless of age, gender identity, sexual orientation, and race.
 Babies up to 12-months welcome.
 Sorry, we do not have child care for other siblings/children.
 Hosted by the Center for Healthy Motherhood.